 Move to Blackwater, Cranberry, or the South Branch Potomac when flow or crowding makes Dry Fork feel too narrow.

-Check West Virginia fishing regulations, the current trout-stocking map, and the WVDNR District 1 guide before fishing Dry Fork.
-This page is scoped to the lower and middle stocked public reaches around the Hendricks gauge and should not be treated as blanket guidance for every tributary.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check West Virginia fishing rules, the current trout-stocking map, and the WVDNR District 1 guide before fishing Dry Fork.
+This page is scoped to the lower and middle stocked public reaches around the Hendricks gauge and should not be treated as blanket guidance for every smaller stream.

 Guide-listed Hendricks and Gladwin sections